Destiny 2: The Witch Queen

 Destiny 2: The Witch Queen is a major expansion for Destiny 2, a first-person shooter video game by Bungie.
 Representing the sixth expansion and the fifth year of extended content for Destiny 2, it was originally planned for release in late 2021, but due to the impact of the COVID-19 pandemic, the expansion was delayed by three months and was released on February 22, 2022.
 Prior to release, Bungie reported that The Witch Queen had over 1 million pre-orders, "on track to becoming the most pre-ordered expansion in Destiny 2 history".

 The expansion revolves around Savathûn, The Witch Queen, the sister of Oryx, who was the antagonist of the original Destinys (2014) first major expansion, The Taken King (2015).
 The expansion added weapon crafting to the game where players can obtain weapon patterns of existing weapons to craft their own versions with chosen perks to fit to their own play style.
 Other new content across the game includes new missions, Player versus Environment locations, Player versus Player maps, player gear, weaponry, and a new raid.
 Two new dungeons and a reprised raid, "King's Fall" from The Taken King, were released over the course of the year.
 The Witch Queen had four seasonal content offerings for Year 5 of the game: Season of the Risen, which was available alongside the expansion, Season of the Haunted in May, Season of Plunder in August, and Season of the Seraph in December, which ran until the launch of the next expansion, Lightfall, on February 28, 2023.
-With the release of Lightfall, this seasonal content was removed from the game with the exception of the respective battlegrounds activities from Season of the Risen and Season of the Seraph, which were incorporated into the Vanguard Operations playlist, while the expeditions from Season of Plunder were re-added in September 2025 as a fireteam ops activity.
+With the release of Lightfall, this seasonal content was removed from the game with the exception of the respective battlegrounds activities from Season of the Risen and Season of the Seraph, which were incorporated into the Vanguard Operations playlist.
+The Expeditions from Season of Plunder were re-added in September 2025 as a fireteam ops activity, while Nightmare Containment from Season of the Haunted and Ketchcrash from Season of Plunder were re-added as arena activities in December 2025.